ChrisALee/Infant-Nutrition/README.md

 * **Scott Krawcyzk** -
 * **Carrie Storch** -

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/chrisalee/infant-nutrition/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details